ballerina-attic/docs-ballerina-vscode-extension/en/docs/references/statement-editor/construct-a-record.md

     <img src="https://wso2.com/ballerina/vscode/docs/img/statement-editor/add-record-fields.gif" class="cInlineImage-half"/>

 4. To convert the record field to a default-valued field, click the **semicolon(;)**.

+    !!!
+Info
         This selects the complete record field and selects the **Expressions** tab.

 5. Click the **Es=Ex** template.

     <img src="https://wso2.com/ballerina/vscode/docs/img/statement-editor/add-default-record-field.gif" class="cInlineImage-half"/>

+    !!!
+Info
         The selected field gets updated with the **`<add-expression>`** template.
 You can double-click and update it.

-6. Follow the two approaches below to mark a record field as **Optional**.
-First, select the variable name of the field that is needed to mark as optional and then,
+6. Follow either of the two approaches below to mark a record field as **Optional**.
+First, select the variable name of the field that is needed to mark as optional, and then,
     1. select the **?** from the toolbar
     2. select the **Es?** template from the **Expressions** tab

     <img src="https://wso2.com/ballerina/vscode/docs/img/statement-editor/make-record-optional.gif" class="cInlineImage-half"/>

-7. To convert the record to an open/closed record, first, select the complete record by clicking on the record keyword.
+7. To convert the record to an open/closed record, select the complete record by clicking on the record keyword.

+    !!!
+Info
-    This selects the **Expressions** tab in which you are given the option to make a record a closed record.
+        This selects the **Expressions** tab, which gives the option to make a record a closed record.

     <img src="https://wso2.com/ballerina/vscode/docs/img/statement-editor/closed-record.gif" class="cInlineImage-half"/>